Beautiful Monsters: Befriending Our Feeling World

 Cognitive mind becomes bossy: “No problem.
 It’s fine.”
 But the problem is in the feeling world.
 So feeling needs to feel: ‘I’m okay,’ and not only hear it as an idea.

-Many people mistake: “I know my feeling.”
+Many people mistakenly feel they know a feeling.
 That’s still cognitive.
-We need: I feel my feeling.
+We need to feel the feeling.

 Four “not doing” points